 - How does the proposed project relate to the sponsor's interests?

-- What difference will the project make to: your university, your students, your discipline, the state, the nation, the world, or whatever the appropriate categories are?
+- What difference will the project make to: your university, your students, your discipline, the state, the nation, or any other concerned parties?

 - What has already been done in the area of your project?